 - Antimony: used for yellow in low-fire glazes.

 - Cadmium and Selenium: very similar, producing bright reds.
 Both burn out extremely easily.
-Toxic; not for functional ware.
+Handle with care.

 - Gold: gives a range of pink, red and purple.